‘Frequently Asked Questions’ regarding Intensive Interaction

 Intensive Interaction is very child or person-centred – it is based on the child or person’s current behaviour and interests; we are trying to interact with them by sensitively joining in with their activity, rather than leading them into our preferred activity.

-Do go at the pace of the person – there is no rush!
-Intensive Interaction is something we do over the long term!
+Go at the pace of the person – there is no rush!
+Intensive Interaction is something we should be doing over the long term!

-Intensive Interaction should be mutually pleasurable for both the people involved in an interaction.
+Intensive Interaction should be mutually pleasurable for both people involved.
 So, remember to enjoy interacting, and if it doesn’t feel right to either of you, then it probably isn’t right.

-Don’t be put off if things don’t always go well – sometimes some sessions of Intensive Interaction go better than others, and sometimes things may not develop as quickly as we would like.
+Don’t be put off if things don’t always go well – sometimes some Intensive Interaction engagements go better than others, and sometimes things may not develop as quickly as we would like.

 So, Intensive Interaction is about being sensitively responsive to a person at their current level, in their preferred way, and at their own pace or tempo.
 This means responding to them and their behaviour, rather than getting them to respond to us and ours.